knights-analytics/hugot/README.md

 - The Nvidia driver for your graphics card (if running in Docker and WSL2, starting with --gpus all should inherit the drivers from the host OS)
 - ONNX Runtime:
     - The cuda gpu version of ONNX Runtime on the machine/docker container.
 You can see how we get that by looking at the [Dockerfile](./Dockerfile).
 You can also get the ONNX Runtime libraries that we use for testing from the release.
 Just download the gpu .so libraries and put them in /usr/lib.
     - The required CUDA libraries installed on your system that are compatible with the ONNX Runtime gpu version you use.
 See [here](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html).
-For instance, for onnxruntime-gpu 1.24.4, we need CUDA 12.x (any minor version should be compatible) and cuDNN 9.x.
+For instance, for onnxruntime 1.28.0, we need CUDA 13.x (any minor version should be compatible) and cuDNN 9.x.
     - Start a session with the following:
       ```go
       ctx := context.Background()